Huy-Ngo/acanban/_sources/meth/database/index.rst.txt

 Database Design
 ===============

+This section is dedicated to designing the database for the system.
+Designing a non-relational database can be tricky due to its flexibility, as opposed to for traditional relational database.
-To design the database, we first analyze which entities need to be represented.
-From there, we then derive tables for the database accordingly.
+However, we followed a similar approach: we first analyze which entities need to be represented and from there, we derive tables for the database accordingly.

 .. toctree::
    :maxdepth: 2